Docs

 Contexts

-A named profile that decides which connections an AI can use.
+A named profile that bundles the connections, skills, and knowledge an AI can use.
 Each context has its own link and its own memory.
 Create one per project, role, or person.

 Knowledge base